Sleeping in Airports

 6. Go sightseeing

 However you spend your time away from the airport, don’t forget to make it back for your next flight!
-The train stations are often chaotic and big, so leave enough time to navigate to the right platform.
+The train stations are often large and chaotic, so leave enough time to navigate to the right platform.
+Visit Tripadvisor for more things to do in Tokyo.

 7. Get Connected